Changes in Individual School Budgets in FY21

 - Enrollment-Based Funds

-While general education dollars in the District are allocated to DCPS based on the Uniform Per Student Funding Formula (UPSFF), the UPSFF does not govern how general education dollars are allocated by DCPS to our neighborhood public schools.
-Instead, DCPS allocates operating dollars according to the Comprehensive Staffing Model (CSM), in which each school is allocated funds to cover a certain set of required positions (e.g., principal, teachers, instructional coaches and maintenance) and flexible positions.
-While the general education funding a school receives increases with enrollment, it declines on a per-student basis.
-For example, at school with a high enrollment, the cost of the Principal, one full-time equivalent (FTE) at $167,314, is spread over many students, while at a lower-enrollment school it is spread over fewer.
-Similarly, maintenance and operation costs are driven by the building itself, not the number of students in the building.
-Even when funding does increase with enrollment, it does not increase smoothly: an elementary school with fewer than 300 pupils receives 0.5 FTE for music instruction, while an elementary school with between 300 and 500 pupils receives a full FTE; an elementary school with more than 500 pupils receives 1.5 FTE.
+While general education dollars in the District are allocated to DCPS based on the Uniform Per Student Funding Formula (UPSFF), the UPSFF does not govern how dollars are allocated by DCPS to its public schools.
+Instead, DCPS allocates most of its operating dollars according to the Comprehensive Staffing Model (CSM), in which each school is allocated funds to cover a certain set of required positions (e.g., principal, special education & ELL teachers, security), flexible positions, and non-personnel items.
+DCPS also allocates additional funds for special programs and purposes.
+While the general education funding a school receives increases with enrollment, it often declines on a per-student basis.
+For example, at a school with a high enrollment, the cost of the Principal, one full-time equivalent (FTE), is spread over many students, while at a lower-enrollment school it is spread over fewer.
+Similarly, maintenance and operation costs are driven primarily by the building itself, not the number of students in the building.
+Even when funding does increase with enrollment, it does not increase smoothly: an elementary school with fewer than 400 pupils receives 3 FTEs for art, music, PE and world language instruction, while an elementary school with between 400 and 600 pupils receives 4.5 FTEs; and an elementary school with more than 600 pupils receives 5.5 FTEs.
+In addition many schools receive "Enrollment" funding outside the CSM formulas.
+The result is that per pupil allocations for general education vary widely from school to school with variable correlation to enrollment.
+On this web tool, where funding for general education functions is attributed to another funding source, for example, at-risk, that function is reflected as paid for by at risk, not general education funds.
+The CSM allocation criteria for different grade levels and non-personnel items are at https://www.dcpsdatacenter.com/budget_process.html.
+The original 2019-20 initial allocation figures have been updated to include amounts added to certain individual schools by DCPS and the DC Council during last year’s budget process.

 - Specialty Funds

-Some schools within DCPS receive “non-formula funds,” or specialty funds that promote the unique goals of their program.
-For example the Duke Ellington School for the Arts uses its non-formula funds to sustain a dual-curriculum that provides general studies and arts-intensive classes.
-Non-formula funds are included in the initial school budget allocations for these programs.
+Some schools within DCPS receive "specialty" funds that promote the unique goals of their program.
+For example the Duke Ellington School for the Arts uses its specialty funds to sustain a dual-curriculum that provides general studies and arts-intensive classes.
+Specialty funds are included in the initial school budget allocations as a block of dollars, not staff positions.

 - Per-Pupil Funding Minimum (PPFM)

 The cost of maintaining lower-enrollment schools often falls disproportionately on our larger-enrollment schools.
 The cost is reflected in the fact that our largest schools spend the least per student.
-Without adjustment, these larger schools risk funding while they are gaining in their overall enrollment.
-To avoid this DCPS generally supports a minimum funding level of $9,000 per student and reinvests funds to schools if they would otherwise fall below that threshold.
+Without adjustment, these larger schools risk static funding while they are gaining in their overall enrollment.
+To avoid this DCPS generally supports a minimum funding level per student and reinvests funds to schools if they would otherwise fall below that threshold.
+The PPFM minimum is calculated from all funding sources, including special education, ELL, at risk, and Title I, and therefore is allocated only to schools with relatively few students in these categories.

 - Stabilization Funds

-The Fair Student Funding and School Based Budgeting Act of 2013 provided legislation that no school could lose more than 5% of its budget between fiscal years.
-If a school's allocation would mean it would lose more than 5% of its budget between FY16 and FY17 DCPS allocates additional stabilization funds.
-Stabilization does not necessarily apply when a major school configuration occurs (for example: a school goes from an education campus to elementary school).
+The Fair Student Funding and School Based Budgeting Act of 2013 includes a legislative mandate that no school lose more than 5% of its UPSFF funds between fiscal years.
+If a school's preliminary allocation shows that it would lose more than 5% of these funds, DCPS is supposed to allocate stabilization funds to limit the loss to 5%.
+Stabilization does not necessarily apply when a major school configuration occurs, for example when a school goes from a PK-8 education campus to a PK-5 elementary school).

 - Non-General Education Funds